-Depending on the breeder, a pet rat will usually cost you no more than $20.
+Depending on the breeder, you can expect the pet rat price to be no more than $20.
 As mentioned earlier, rats are highly social creatures and so you’ll want to get a pair at least.
 Still, it’s a low initial outlay, and many breeders may even offer a small discount if you buy more than one, so you may get them for under $10 in these cases.
 We highly recommended going and visiting the breeder and making sure the parents are living in a clean and healthy environment.

 The total cost of supplies you’ll need before bringing home a pet rat will largely depend on how many you plan to have.
 For the purposes of this article, we’ll keep estimates under the assumption of a pair of rats, as this is the most common situation, and there is no real difference in cost in owning one or two.

-List of Pet Rat Care Supplies and Cost
+List of Pet Rat Care Supplies & Cost

 Once you’ve got your pet rat’s cage, toys, and other initial outlays covered, there aren’t many other large expenses to be concerned with.
 Depending again on how many rats you own, your main annual cost will be food, treats, and bedding.
 Bedding needs to be changed frequently to avoid nasty smells and an unhealthy environment.

 Rats are fairly healthy pets, although they do have a tendency to form tumors.
 While many of these tumors are benign, they will still need to be operated on and removed.
 This is usually found in females as they are prone to mammary tumors, but males can get them too.